Skip to main content

 Gatlinburg public works complex

-From paving streets to clearing debris to maintaining a fleet of vehicles – including the city’s iconic trolleys – the Gatlinburg Public Works Department is comprised of multiple and diverse city departments that keep things running behind the scenes of one of Tennessee’s biggest tourist destinations.
+From paving streets and clearing debris to maintaining a fleet of vehicles — including the city’s iconic trolleys — the new Gatlinburg Public Works Complex brings together the departments that keep one of Tennessee’s premier destinations running seamlessly.

 Gatlinburg publics work department